sandeepdevamisra/Daily-Airline-Data-Ingestion/Readme.md

   ```

-- Similarly create a schema for the fact table (which will be loaded after the pipeline is finished).
+- Similarly create a the fact table (which will be loaded after the pipeline is finished).

   ```
   CREATE TABLE airlines.daily_flights_fact (